janousy/CDL/bbc/BBC.md

 In this use case, the Pachyderm Enterprise edition was used, which is activated until the end of the year 2021.
 If you choose to use the Community edition, you will be able to reproduce everything performed in this use case, but you cannot directly ingest data from repositories into LabelStudio, as the S3 gateway is not exposed.

-- Download the raw bbc-news dataset from the following link: [http://mlg.ucd.ie/files/datasets/bbc-fulltext.zip](http://mlg.ucd.ie/files/datasets/bbc-fulltext.zip)
+- Download the raw bbc-news dataset from the following link: [http://mlg.ucd.ie/files/datasets/bbc-fulltext.zip](http://mlg.ucd.ie/files/datasets/bbc-fulltext.zip).
 - The dataset is initially split.
-To generate a test and train dataset, run the script `bbc/data/prepare/bbc-generate-dataset.py`, whereby you have to adjust the paths according to your needs
+To generate a test and train dataset, run the script `bbc/data/prepare/bbc-generate-dataset.py`, whereby you have to adjust the paths according to your needs.
 - Then create the pachyderm repositories and pipelines.
-The created pipelines clean & validate the news articles, and ingest labels into the database
+The created pipelines clean & validate the news articles, and ingest labels into the database.

 ```bash
 # create the repositories for the raw dataset